Why do I need this test?

 A green result will give you peace of mind.
 If your result is amber or high risk, your doctor will likely recommend further evaluation to confirm the diagnosis and guide treatment.
 This may include:

-1. Referral to a Specialist: You may be referred to a gastroenterologist for further assessment.
+- Referral to a Specialist: You may be referred to a gastroenterologist for further assessment.

-3. Monitoring and Treatment Planning: Based on your results, your doctor may create a tailored plan, which could involve regular monitoring, lifestyle changes, or early treatment options to manage or reduce your risk.
+- Monitoring and Treatment Planning: Based on your results, your doctor may create a tailored plan, which could involve regular monitoring, lifestyle changes, or early treatment options to manage or reduce your risk.

 Available from 17th Sept, 2025

-Oesophageal Health Test
+Esophageal Health Test

-For patients with persistent heartburn or chronic acid reflux
+For patients with persistent heartburn or GERD

-Rule out oesophageal adenocarcinoma (cancer)
+Rule out esophageal adenocarcinoma (cancer)

 Sample Type: Blood Test